MicrosoftDocs/bot-docs/articles/file-format/bot-builder-lg-file-format.md

 [Adaptive expressions][3] provide the ability to inject a custom set of functions.
 Read [calling functions from LG templates][13] for more information.

+## Options

+Deverloper can set parser options to further customize how input is evaluated.
+Set parser instructions use the `> !#` notation.

+> [!IMPORTANT]
+>
+> The last setting found in the file trumps any prior setting found in the same document.

-## Strict option
+### Strict option

-Developers who do not want to allow a null result for a null evaluated result can implement the strict option.
-To set parser instructions, like the strict option, use the `> !#` notation.
+Developers who do not want to allow a null result for a null evaluated result can implement the **strict** option.
 Below is an example of a simple strict option:

 ```
 > !# @strict = true